Opening Hours Open 7 days a week

 Application (Form C100): The formal process starts by submitting the C100 form to the family court.

-First Hearing (FHDRA): The court, with input from CAFCASS, attempts to resolve disputes early.
+First Hearing (FHDRA): The court, with CAFCASS's input, attempts to resolve disputes early.

 Dispute Resolution Hearing: If issues remain, evidence and reports are reviewed.

-Final Hearing: The judge makes a binding decision in the best interests of the child.
+Final Hearing: The judge issues a binding decision in the child's best interests.